Founntain/GudSafe/README.md

 #### GudSafe requirements

-- A working computer (best would be a server, not your private pc)
+- A working machine for hosting (best would be a server, not your private pc)
 - .NET 6 or later installed
 	> Follow Microsoft's instructions on how to install it on your platform
 - Use a reverse proxy for the GudSafe instance and knowledge how to set one up